 The diversity of processed catfish products is the strongest internal factor for UKM Enza Lele, according to the IFE matrix study, with a total score of 0.48.
 The availability of a variety of processed catfish items keeps consumers from being bored and draws in customers who might be sick of goods made with beef or chicken since they are just as tasty.
 As the company's primary offers, UKM Enza Lele's primary product variations include meatballs, catfish "kaki naga," nuggets, and shredded catfish (abon).
 On demand, a number of ancillary goods are also made, including dim sum, satay, and crackers made from catfish flesh and skin.
 This finding aligns with Suryani and Sumantadinata (2013), who found that product variety and taste are critical competitive advantages for catfish SMEs in West Java.
-However, the most significant weaknesses identified are non-optimal promotional media, underdeveloped online marketing, and relatively high selling prices, with a score of 0.16.
-The limited promotion stems from the fact that marketing activities are mostly confined to exhibitions, word of mouth, WhatsApp status updates, and Instagram, which itself has not yet been optimized.
-Moreover, UKM Enza Lele does not have dedicated staff focusing on promotional activities.
-The lowest weakness factor is inadequate supporting facilities and infrastructure, with a score of 0.07.
-The condition of facilities and infrastructure at UKM Enza Lele can be considered only about 50% adequate, as most equipment remains manual, which hampers both production speed and efficiency.
+However, the most significant weaknesses identified were non-optimal promotional media, underdeveloped online marketing, and relatively high selling prices, with a score of 0.16.
+The limited promotion was a result of marketing activities being restricted to exhibitions, word-of-mouth, and un-optimized use WhatsApp status updates, and Instagram, Moreover, UKM Enza Lele did not have dedicated staff focusing on promotional activities.
+The lowest weakness factor was inadequate supporting facilities and infrastructure, with a score of 0.07.
+The facilities and infrastructure at UKM Enza Lele wereonly about 50% adequate, as most of the equipment was manual, which hampered both production speed and efficiency.

-With a total score of 0.44, government support is the most important external opportunity for UKM Enza Lele, according to the EFE matrix study.
-This is a reference to the frequent requests for participation in or contributions to programs run by government organizations that UKM Enza Lele gets.
-This kind of assistance gives the company the chance to advertise its processed catfish goods more extensively.
-On the other hand, with a total score of 0.30, the necessity to innovate yearly is the biggest external challenge that UKM Enza Lele must contend with.
-The Bandung Regency Food Security and Fisheries Department mandates that the corporation launch new product developments annually.
-With a total score of 0.18, the restricted availability of raw resources poses the least threat.
+With a total score of 0.44, government support was the most important external opportunity for UKM Enza Lele, according to the EFE matrix study.
+This was a reference to the frequent invites received by the studied enterprise from government organizations to participate in or contribute to their programs.
+This kind of assistance gave the company the chance to advertise its processed catfish goods more widely.
+On the other hand, with a total score of 0.30, the necessity to innovate yearly was the biggest external challenge that UKM Enza Lele faced.
+There is a mandate from the Bandung Regency Food Security and Fisheries Department mandates for the enterprise launch new products annually.
+With a total score of 0.18, the restricted availability of raw resources posed the least threat.

 3.4 Strategic Matrix Analysis